 - observe cases in the Industrial Relations Commission

 - prepare journal articles and research issues of concern to women

-All financial women members of the Federation are eligible to nominate.
+All financial women members of Federation are eligible to nominate.
 Application forms are available here.

 The application form requires you to indicate your Federation experience (for example, positions held, attendance at meetings, conferences, Trade Union Training or activity in campaigns).
 The two-week position also requires a short statement outlining what you hope to achieve by being involved in the program.